gorpipe/gor/documentation/src/command/VARNORM.rst

 If the ``-trim`` command is used, then any redundant bases in the representations of insertions or deletions will be deleted (i.e. deletions will be represented by empty cells in Call - or in Reference in the case of insertions).

-By default, normalisation is run automatically as part of a VARMERGE command.
+By default, normalisation is run automatically as part of a VARJOIN command, however, if variants need to be grouped (e.g. for counting or generating horizontal data) the InDels must be normalized.
+For very large InDels a high span may be needed, however, we don't recommend excessive span.
+Consider then the use of pre-normalized data and the -norm option in VARJOIN.
+The system can be configured to default on -norm behaviour for VARJOIN.

 Usage
 =====